Top-gg-Community/python-sdk/README.rst

             self.bot = bot
             self.token = 'dbl_token' # set this to your DBL token
             self.dblpy = dbl.DBLClient(self.bot, self.token)
+            self.update_stats.start() # Your linter may say this is wrong, but your linter is wrong

+        def cog_unload(self):
+            self.update_stats.cancel() # Your linter may say this is wrong too, but again your linter is wrong

         # The decorator below will work only on discord.py 1.1.0+
         # In case your discord.py version is below that, you can use self.bot.loop.create_task(self.update_stats())